 Tenancy Deposit Compensation Claims Guide – How To Claim Compensation From A Landlord For Tenancy Deposit?

-If you have paid your current or former landlord a rental deposit in the last six years and your landlord has not returned the deposit in whole or in part (without good cause to do so) you could be able to make a tenancy deposit compensation claim.
+If you paid your current or former landlord a rental deposit in the last 6 years and they failed to return it (either wholly or partly) without good cause to do so, you could make a claim against them for compensation.

 Your landlord may have been required by law to have put your rent deposit into one of three Government-backed tenancy deposit schemes.
 If they have not done so, as well as being open to a compensation claim, they could also face a penalty for not protecting your deposit.